dosbox-staging/dosbox-staging/BUILD.md

 - GCC (specific version, ie: 10): `./scripts/build.sh -c gcc -v 10 -t release -m lto`

+  :warning: Raspberry Pi 4 users should avoid link-time-optimized builds for now.
+Simply drop the `-m lto` in your build line.

 1. To build a debug binary, use `-t debug` in place of `-t release -m lto`.

 ## Haiku Procedures